MikeHopley/ftl-crew-speed/index.md

 ### "Synthetic" tests

 I recorded these on video.
-These tests used custom layouts and human crew only (no Pheromones).
+These tests used custom layouts and Humans only (no Pheromones).
 Each scenario was tested twice (once in each direction).

 | Description                                             | Number of tiles | Time         | Tiles per second |
 |---------------------------------------------------------|-----------------|--------------|------------------|